Annilyn/Database/README.md

 # Database-delivery-service
-*   This database Design for a delivery serviceis of a restuarant have six tables such as addresses,customers, delivers,dishes, orders, and order_details.
+*   This database Design for a delivery serviceis of a restuarant and the details of the dish.
+Have six tables such as addresses,customers, delivers,dishes, orders, and order_details.
 This database collects sales report.
 Also collects the information of the customers such as name, address and Phone number, email and what thier orders.
 ## ERD Image:
 ![Diagram](https://user-images.githubusercontent.com/72851503/102731216-39346580-4372-11eb-9c51-bfe759d083d4.png)
 ## Database Dependency Diagram: